DomJWise/ooRexxDebugger/README.md

 Multi-word aruments need to be surrounded by double quotes and (at present) double quotes cannot be included within an argument

 For both of the above the default is to capture all program output in the debugger console with trace output discarded to improve performance and reduce "noise".

-If /showtrace is specified the trace output is also captured in the debugger console If /nocapture option is specified nothing will be captured
+If /showtrace is specified the trace output is also captured in the debugger console.

+If /nocapture option is specified nothing will be captured.

-The ability to control what is captured to the console is available in any debug session using the CAPTURE/CAPTUREX commands.
+The ability to control what is captured to the console is available in any debug session using the CAPTURE/CAPTUREX/NOCAPTURE commands.
 Note that some embedded environments will not allow redirection of output in which case these commands will have no effect.

 NB: On Mac OS it may be that the rexxdebugger script cannot be used and so to run either of the above you will need to use the Rexx+Java launcher script and the full name of the debugger rexx file